BennyTMT/DL_Privacy/README.md

 # DL_Privacy
 This document supports the work《Do Not Return Similarity: Face Recovery with Distance》
-This papaer have been accepted by **ACSAC 2021: Annual Computer Security Applications**
+This paper have been accepted by **ACSAC 2021: Annual Computer Security Applications**
 **Author invloved: Mingtian Tan 、Zhe Zhou、Zhou Li**
 [PAPER LINK](https://arxiv.org/pdf/1901.09769.pdf)